BigStationW/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 Applies AdaIN to the target V tensor but only on reference channels with high variance.

-This makes the image even cleaner and further enhances the transfer style at full strength.
+This makes the image even cleaner and further enhances the transfer style.